-The pregnancy test is a tool capable of ascertaining (diagnosing) conception (Video) in the event of a delay in the onset of menstruation.
+The pregnancy test is a tool able to ascertain (diagnose) the occurred conception (Video) in case of a delay in the onset of menstruation.

 It is based on the identification of the beta fraction of a hormone, the human chorionic gonadotropin, (βhCG) in the urine or blood.

 Considering that the female egg cell, after being fertilized by a spermatozoon, takes about 2 weeks to reach the uterus and implant itself inside it, βhCG can be detected very early through the pregnancy test.